-Because they knew Greek, Europeans seemed to know more about Persian history than the Persians.
+Because they knew their ancient Greek history, European VISITORS seemed to know more about ancient iran than the iranians..

 The Ancient Greeks had known not only who built Tahkt-I Jamshid, but who destroyed it.
-Not so surprising - it was them!
+Not so surprising - it was one of them!

 It’s a deadly name.
 It's Greek, of course, for "the City of the Persians".
-But in Greek it also means “sacker of cities”, “destroyer of civilisation” – a name that aptly describes the first Greek leader to visit: the same one who destroyed it - Alexander of Macedon.
-Earlier it had been the Greeks' turn to be scared when the Persians had threatened them: persai in Greek means “Persians” but also “to destroy”.
+But in Greek it also means “sacker of cities”, “destroyer of civilisation” – a name that aptly describes its first Greek visitor, the same one who destroyed it in 330BC- Alexander of Macedon.
+Earlier (in 490 BC and again in 480 BC) it had been the Greeks' turn to be scared when the Persians had threatened them: persai in Greek means “Persians” but also “to destroy; to sack”.

-How could the Persians not know their own history while the Greeks (and hence educated Europeans) did?
+How could Iranians not know their own history while the ancient Greeks (and hence educated Europeans) did?

 Mainly through luck.
 The ancient Persians were very unlucky.
 Their own writings disappeared – because They wrote on leather, a substance which soon decays if it’s not very carefully looked after – and they were unlucky that no one who came later did preserve it.
 Not everything was lost though.
-Once the Persians became aware of their history, inscriptions, objects and - most importantly - thousands of baked clay tablets were found, which can tell a very great deal about the “missing” history of Persia.
+Once Iran became aware of its history, inscriptions, objects and - most importantly - thousands of baked clay tablets were found, which can tell a very great deal about the “missing” history of ancient Persia.